 - The UPF may support obtaining and exposing the above information.
 Exposure path defined in clause 6.4 of TS 23.548 [61] is reused to expose the above information.

-- The RAN may support exposing the above information via SMF/PCF/NEF..
+- The RAN may support exposing the above information via SMF/PCF/NEF.

+- UPF may notify of current data rate for Non-GBR QoS Flow after current data rate is changed from above/below a data rate level to below/above the data rate level.- The AF could also provide the data rate level and Averaging window for the data rate measurement to the NEF/PCF.

 Editor's note: it is FFS whether to expose the Normal data transmission interruption event to AF.